 Direct (simultaneous) home exchanges often work best when your property is also your primary residence.
 When you are ready to travel, you make your home available to another IVHE member.
 For example, you and your spouse can enjoy Pierre and Valerie’s Paris apartment while they are sightseeing in San Francisco and staying at your townhouse in the city.
 IVHE members who chose direct swaps enjoy the comfort of another homeowner, just like them, enjoying a wonderful home while on vacation.

 Credit Exchanges (or non-simultaneous trades), can be an ideal program for owners of second homes.
 The vacation home swap concept remains ingeniously simple: when an IVHE member stays at your property, you earn credits.
 You, at your leisure, then use your credits to ‘pay’ for a stay in any other member’s second home, saving thousands in accommodation costs.
 On average IVHE members save over $400 per night.
 See how it works.

 Members enjoy the services of IVHE Travel Coordinators who help organise your trading vacation plans and assist in providing useful information about your vacation exchange destination.
 Hear what our members say about IVHE and luxury home swaps.

 New to the whole house exchange and credits concept?
 Download a Free Guide which will provide you with valuable information, hints and tips.

-Special offer of a FREE year membership (Direct or Silver) by entering promotion code '2016FREE', offer valid until 30th of June 2016.
+Special offer of a FREE year membership (Direct or Silver) by entering promotion code '2020FREE', offer valid until 15th of March 2020.

 Direct home exchange: Log into your secure member’s area, look though all the exclusive properties around the world, make contact with other owners via secure messaging, and start home swapping!